Home Office propose UK censorship measures to curtail child 'sexualisation'

 Working with businesses and retailers

 30) The government to support the NSPCC in its work with manufacturers and retailers to encourage corporate responsibility with regard to sexualised merchandise.
-Guidelines should be issued for retailers following consultation with
+Guidelines should be issued for retailers following

-major clothing retailers and parents' groups.
+consultation with major clothing retailers and parents' groups.

 31) The existing voluntary code for retailers regarding the placements of 'lads' mags' should be replaced by a mandatory code.
-Lads mags' should be clearly marked as recommended for sale only to persons aged 15 and over.
+Lads mags' should be clearly marked as recommended for sale only to persons aged 15 and

 32) The government overturns its decision to allow vacancies for jobs in the adult entertainment industry to be advertised by Jobcentre Plus.